huskeypm/matchedmyo/README.md

   - tifffile (2018.10.18)

 NOTE: All package dependencies are handled by a full Anaconda install except for imutils and pygame.
-If using a linux machine, installation can be handled by running './installation.bash' from within the MatchedMyo repository.
+If using a linux machine, installation of package dependencies can be handled by running './installation.bash' from within the MatchedMyo repository.

 # Upon Pulling a Clean Repo
 Initialize the repo by running the following commands: